 Joni Eareckson Tada spoke in a chapel service at my seminary on “a theology of suffering”.
-I am always deeply touched, challenged, and humbled whenever I hear Joni speak.
+I am always touched, challenged, and humbled whenever I hear Joni speak.
 I’d encourage you to listen to her in this 30 minute talk.

 Here are a few thoughts of my own on how God can use our suffering for a purpose…

-“As for you, you meant evil against me, but God meant it for good in order to bring about this present result, to preserve many people alive.”
+As for you, you meant evil against me, but God meant it for good in order to bring about this present result, to preserve many people alive.

 Joseph had all the temptations to become angry, bitter, resentful, cynical or self-pitying.
-Yet he did not.
+But he did not.
 He simply related all his life experiences, good and bad alike, to the sovereign hand of God for his life.

 (On that note…The book “God Meant it for Good” by R.T.
 Kendall has been recommended to me.
 Have you read it already?
-I don’t have a copy yet but am eager to obtain one.)
+I don’t have a copy but am eager to obtain one.)

 Another purpose for our troubles in life is to enable us to comfort others.
 Second Corinthians 1:4 states that just as God has comforted us, we can likewise comfort others.
-Once we have experienced a certain type of suffering, it can better enable to reach out to others going through that same type of trouble.
-“Support groups” are often very effective for this very reason, and as Christians we should excel at comforting others in their afflictions.
+Once we have experienced a certain type of suffering, it can enable to reach out to others going through that same type of trouble.
+“Support groups” are often effective for this reason, and as Christians we should excel at comforting others in their afflictions.

 God can use suffering to teach us humility and make us dependent on him.
-It seems that pride and self-sufficiency are insidious sins that haunt us all.
+Pride and self-sufficiency are insidious sins that haunt us all.
 Some sins can be conquered, but pride seems to be a life long battle.
 If we think we’ve conquered pride, it is a sure sign that we have actually not conquered it!
 The apostle Paul in 2 Corinthians 12:7-10, speaks of his “thorn in the flesh” and that God gave it to him to keep him from becoming conceited and help him rest in God’s grace.
 He further emphasizes that he took pleasure in infirmities and distress because “strength is made perfect in weakness.”

-In closing, Joni E. Tada gives this great summary of how God can use our suffering for a purpose:
+In closing, Joni E. Tada gives this summary of how God can use our suffering for a purpose:

 God uses suffering to purge sin from our lives, strengthen our commitment to him, force us to depend on grace, bind us together with other believers, produce discernment, foster sensitivity, discipline our minds, spend our time wisely, stretch our hope, cause us to know Christ better, make us long for the truth, lead us to repentance of sin, teach us to give thanks in times of sorrow, increase faith, and strengthen character.
 It is a beautiful image!

-10/13/2011: Update.
+Update.
 Here is a link to an article from the Parchment and Pen blog on God’s purposes in our sufferings.
 The author takes a different angle or approach which I appreciated.
 Hope you’ll find it helpful.